 Note: Team health insights looks at the author date for commits, not the date the commit was pushed.

-- The tiles at the top of the report show the averages for the metrics you select in the Edit metrics dropdown.
+- The tiles at the top of the report show the averages for the metrics you select in the Edit metrics dropdown menu.
+A trend percentage displays if there are more than four complete Monday to Sunday weeks selected.
+The trend percentage is calculated using linear regression.

-- The bar graph below shows the average for each metric over the selected period.
-A trend will only be displayed if there are more than four complete Monday to Sunday weeks selected.
+- The bar graph below the tiles shows the average for each metric over the selected period.
+A trend only displays if there are more than four complete Monday to Sunday weeks selected.
+The trend line is calculated using linear regression.

 Important: The Team health insights report shows commits based on the local time zone of the commit author, not the time zone of the person viewing the report.
 If you want to see commits shown based on your time zone, use Work log.
-Because of this difference, the total number of coding days for a user may appear different between Code fundamentals and Work log.
+Because of this difference, the total number of coding days for a user may appear different between Team health insights and Work log.

 How do I view a team's insights?